igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

     END
 WHERE MODEL LIKE 'LANOS';

-#Toyota.
-Different configurations and engines of the same model
+#Toyota Different configurations and engines of the same model
 UPDATE tz_opendata_z01012023_po01012024
 SET MODEL =
     CASE